Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Intrinsic Stochasticity

-Equation \eqref{eq:weight_scaling} implies that the probability weight of each outlier branch is determined by the ratio of visiting frequency ($\rho^u$) and the local geometric compression $(J_F)$.
-The branch with higher probability weight means that the system visits frequently (high $\rho^u$) but is severely compressed by the time-delay map (low $J_F$).
-However, for these branches to manifest as irreducible ambiguity, they must be physically separated in the reconstructed space $X$.
-Furthermore, we show that the competition between dynamical stretching and the curvature penalty determines the extent to which branches drift apart.
+Equation \eqref{eq:weight_scaling} implies that the branch probability is determined by the relative local weights $w_i(\mathbf x)$.
+Thus, a larger branch weight may arise from a higher unstable density $\rho_i^u$, a smaller tangential area Jacobian $J_{\Gamma_i}F$, or both.
+In geometric terms, this reflects either more frequent visits of the system to the corresponding branch, stronger compression under the reconstruction map $F$, or both, when the $n$-step future evolution is non-deterministic.
+Next, we show that the competition between dynamical stretching and the curvature penalty of $F$ determines the extent to which these branches drift apart.